vmware-archive/pcf-examples/README.md

 [BOSH](https://bosh.io)
 release with no dependencies.
 Each additional release layers in some other integration or feature.
-For example, `bosh-route-registrar` add broadcasting a route via Cloud Foundry's Router component.
+For example, `bosh-route-registrar` adds broadcasting a route via Cloud Foundry's Router component.

 The `src` directory holds the source code for the database, a [service broker](https://github.com/openservicebrokerapi/servicebroker/),